OryanOmer/ElasticStack/ElasticStack-Kubernetes/README.md

 # Deploy Elastic Stack on Kubernetes Cluster

-This Guide will helps you deploy Elastic Stack on every Kubernetes cluster: eks, gke ,rancher and kops.             ![E&K] (https://anchormen.nl/wp-content/uploads/2017/12/elasticsearch-on-kubernetes.jpg)
+This Guide will helps you deploy Elastic Stack on every Kubernetes cluster: eks, gke, rancher and kops.

 Here is an image of the architecture of the elastic stack:
 ![ElasticStack](https://github.com/OryanOmer/ElasticStack/blob/master/ElasticStack-Kubernetes/elastic_stack.PNG)